QupZilla/qupzilla/BUILDING.md

   You need to have Xcode from the Apple App Store installed in Applications, [Command Line Tools for the same Xcode version](https://developer.apple.com/) may be included depending on the version, [Homebrew](http://brew.sh/), and `$ brew install openssl` for openssl.
   Next compulsory requirement is Qt 5 (>= 5.7) with QtWebEngine.
-  After successful compilation, you need to set the `QTDIR` environment variable described below and run macdeploy.sh script to correctly build the application bundle.
+  After successful compilation, you need to build the application bundle and follow any instructions that may be presented.
 You will do it with following command:

     $ ./mac/macdeploy.sh [<path-to-macdeployqt>]